gaehlerm/SoftwareEngineering/README.md

 # Refactoring techniques

-"To me, legacy Code is code without tests" - Michael Feathers [WELC]
+"To me, legacy code is code without tests" - Michael Feathers [WELC]

 // WIP: This needs some more work.
 Read WELC and Refactoring and add some more examples.